vr4

 Then, what's MUSIC theory?

 Music theory is the study of what composers have DONE throughout the course of time.
 It is a vast and complex world.
 Essential for anyone undertaking serious songwriting.
 Mostly though, it is the study of ONE of the three elements of music (though a bit of "lip service" IS done the other two). - The three elements? - Melody, harmony and rhythm (sometimes they say a fourth is "color"...).
 Music theory is mostly the study of harmony - the way things align vertically.
 Scales, triads (chords), seventh chords (4 note chords), modes, voice leading, intervals, consonance and dissonance, degrees and altered degrees, standard notation, key signatures, and "cycles", all have their places in the Music Theory Classroom - but remember, in the beginning - Music theory is the study of what composers have DONE throughout the course of time.
-It is NOT what YOU have to do in YOUR music.
+It is NOT what YOU have to do with YOUR music.
 It is a study.

 GOOD LUCK!!